 Applications are initially reviewed for verification of minimal requirements.
 Applications who meet minimal requirements are scored using an established and approved score sheet.

 Of the applicants who attend the Pre-Admission Conference, a pre-determined number of applicants will be invited to attend a personal interview.
 Interviews will be conducted in whole or by a subset of members of the core program faculty, a representative from each primary clinical education site and a student representative.
 Interview candidates will be notified via letter of their respective interview appointment.
 Interviews will be conducted using an established format including defined questions and interview score sheet.
 The Admissions Committee is responsible for establishing the interview format.

 In order to maintain appropriate recruitment bases for the individual institutions and to take into consideration the wishes of applicants to attend a clinical site nearest their place of residence, each applicant will apply for placement at only one primary clinical site.
 On the application and during the Pre-Admission Conference, applicants will be asked to indicate their preference for primary clinical site placement.
-Selection or rejection of applicants will then be based on the quality of the applicant pool applying for placement at each individual clinical site.
+The program does not guarantee selection into a preferred primary clinical site.

 All candidates who meet minimal requirements are encouraged to apply to the program.
 Because the selection processes is competitive, not all applicants who meet minimal admission requirements will be selected into the program.
 All qualified candidates will be evaluated for consideration based on merit utilizing the program’s established screening process.
 Preference will be given to candidates who, at the time of application, have earned an academic degree in any discipline from a regionally-accredited institution.